cgiserban/Maya_ML_Texture_Stylizer/README.md

     │   └── styleTransfer.py      # Style transfer session handler.
     └──

-#### Sample results

-TODO: Post renders here.

 #### Models Available
 The trained models should be placed under StyleTransfer/style/.
 For keeping this repository light they are not included by default.
 You can download the 6 trained models from [here](https://mega.nz/#F!VEAm1CDD!ILTR1TA5zFJ_Cp9I5DRofg).

+#### Sample results

+TODO: Post renders here.

+Installing and Running the tool
+---

 ### Running the tool inside of Maya
 In order to run the tool inside Maya: